qir-alliance/qat/docs/src/QuickStart/running-qat.md

 To get a full list of the commandline arguments and flags, run `qat -h` or `qat --help`.

-## Configuration
+## Target configuration

-QAT transforms a generic QIR into a target QIR.
 The target QIR is defined through the target definition provided as a YAML configuration file.
 Note that it is possible to configure QAT entirely through the commandline, we recommend the use of YAML configurations as the overall number configurable settings is pretty large.

 On a high level, the configuration is divided into three sections: `qat`, `adaptor` and `target`.
 The first section `qat` is highlevel configuration of QAT and defines things such as whether the target requires adaption, validation and what the adaptor pipeline looks like.
 The second section `adaptor` defines the configuration for each of the adaptor components.
 The third section `target` defines requirements for the target which QAT will use to validate that the final result really is compliant with the desired target.

 ## QAT configuration

-Before explaining how adaptors and target validation is used, we will briefly examine a few useful settings in the `qat` section.
+Before demonstrating how adaptors and target validation can be used, we will briefly examine a few useful settings in the `qat` section.
 First and foremost, `dump-config` is a useful setting that allows the user to dump the current configuration.
 To provide compatibility with the human readible IR, the config is dumped as comments.
 This feature is in particular useful as a commandline flag

 ```sh
 qat --target-def path/to/target-def.yaml -S --dump-config input.ll > output.ll
 ```

-Note that rather than using the `-o` option, we pipe the output into the output file.
-This is capture the configuration together with the resulting output of QAT.
-This ensures that the two are kept together for reproducibility.
+Note that rather than using the `-o` option, we redirect the output into the output file.
+This is capture the configuration together with the resulting output of QAT and ensure that the two are kept together for reproducibility.

 Another couple of useful features are `strip-exisiting-dbg` and `add-ir-debug`.
 These two can be set from the command line using `--strip-exisiting-dbg` and `--add-ir-debug`, respectively.
 The first, `strip-exisiting-dbg`, removes all existing debug information from the loaded modules.
 The other `add-ir-debug` adds debug symbols referring to the LL file itself.
-This is discussed in [detail here](../UsingQAT/DebuggingIR.md)
+This is discussed in [detail here](../UsingQAT/DebuggingIR.md).

 ## Adaptor examples